The Invisible Man (2000 TV series): Home media

 The first season of The Invisible Man was released on DVD for Region 2 as a two-part collection in March and April 2003.
 The Invisible Man – Season One was released as a complete Region 1 DVD set on March 25, 2008.
 The Region 1 DVD set also includes the first episode from Season 2.

 The Region 1 release, however, contains the alternate version of "Money for Nothing, Part II," (where Hobbes attempts to take Darien into custody) instead of the episode that the fans had chosen (where Hobbes joins forces with Darien).
 No explanation has been issued for this, and may simply be included on the second Invisible Man DVD release, as it was in the release for the UK.

 The Region 1 release also features the episodes in widescreen 16/9, unlike the Region 2 one which had the episodes in full screen 4/3.

 The second season is not available on DVD.

 Streaming

 Both seasons of the series were available for streaming on the NBC.com app in cropped 4:3 instead of the original widescreen aspect ratio.
-The version of "Money for Nothing, Part II" is the episode that the fans chose (where Hobbes joins forces with Darien).
-However, nbc has since removed the series from their streaming app.

-Both seasons are currently available for streaming on the Roku Channel, with the pilot and some episodes listed out of order.